NA3/gitlabtkgiharborintegrations/README.md

 Configure and Execute Project CI/CD Pipeline on Runner
 ------------------------------------------------------

-Below is an example of a CI/CD pipeline that builds a simple Spring Boot microservice from a Java source code using Maven, continues to build a container image using Dockerfile residing in a subdirectory and finally pushes built image into designated project in the Harbor container image repository.
+Below is an example of a CI/CD pipeline that builds a simple SpringBoot microservice from its Java source code using Maven, continues to build a container image using Dockerfile residing in a subdirectory and finally pushes built image into designated project in the Harbor container image repository.

--   Properties of target Harbor project (top level construct for images hosting) is shown below.
+-   Properties of target Harbor project (top level construct for images hosting) are shown below.
 It is not 'Public' and therefore requires authorized user login with at least "Developer" access level, per Harbor [documentation](https://goharbor.io/docs/1.10/administration/managing-users/).